Skip to content

 In recent years, Herbert began experimenting with vibrant solid colors, culminating in her work, Awakening, completed nearly 50 years after Red Triplet.
 The works are folded, stacked, and twisted into glossy, rounded forms.
 The contrast of the soft forms within the hard medium foster a tactile, playful tension for the viewer.
 Today, at 85, Herbert continues to experiment with new and unexpected techniques and exciting color choices.

-Herbert’s work is in the permanent collections of the Smithsonian American Art Museum, Renwick Gallery, the Smithsonian National Museum of American History, the National Gallery of Art, Washington DC, The Bruce Museum, Greenwich, CT; the Hunter Museum of American Art, Chattanooga, Tennessee, the Asian Art Museum of San Francisco, the Gilbert and Lila Silverman Collection, Bloomfield Hills Michigan, the American University Museum, Washington DC, and in private collections in the United States, Canada, New Zealand, Indonesia and El Salvador.
+Herbert’s work is in the permanent collections of the Smithsonian American Art Museum, Renwick Gallery, the Smithsonian National Museum of American History, the National Gallery of Art, Washington DC, The Bruce Museum, Greenwich, CT; the Hunter Museum of American Art, Chattanooga, Tennessee, the Asian Art Museum of San Francisco, the Gilbert and Lila Silverman Collection, Bloomfield Hills Michigan, the American University Museum, Washington DC, the JPMorganChase Art Collection, and in private collections in the United States, Canada, New Zealand, Indonesia and El Salvador.
 She has lived and worked in the USA, Indonesia, India, Pakistan, Brazil, El Salvador, Haiti and New Zealand.